-It is up to every student to maintain the high academic standard expected by the University of California, Berkeley by ensuring that all academic work reflects his/her own ideas or properly attributes the ideas to the original sources.
+It is up to every student to maintain the high academic standard expected by the University of California, Berkeley by ensuring that all academic work reflects his/her ideas or properly attributes the ideas to the original sources.

-Please visit The Center for Student Conduct and Community Standards for some basic expectations with regards to academic integrity.
+Visit The Center for Student Conduct and Community Standards for some basic expectations with regards to academic integrity.

 Academic Residency Requirements